The Kenova report questions the whole basis of dealing with the past. But will anybody take up its challenge?

 Chief Constable John Boucher’s tone was measured but his words were scathing.
 On the face of it, his three most striking conclusions throw dealing with the past into the melting pot all over again.
-I want here to deal with the wider implications of the interim Kenova report on Stakeknife, which are already clear in advance of the final version due for publication after the victims and families have responded to their individual private briefings.
+I want here to deal with the wider implications of the interim Kenova report on Stakeknife,.
+These can be seen already, in advance of the final version due for publication after the victims and families have responded to their individual private briefings.

 Firstly the Stakeknife operation was responsible for more deaths than lives saved, a rotten egg rather than an army commander’s boast of “a golden egg” of military intelligence.
 Moreover, lives saved were in single or low double figures rather than the “hundreds” claimed.
 A dismal record by any measure for such extravagant breaches of the law.
 For how can a police handler not break the law if he conceals prior or retrospective knowledge of his agent’s murders?
 If the ends justify the means?
 But what if the ends, that is the results, are shown to be meagre?